Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Sternocleidomastoid (SCM): Refers to the forehead, ear and jaw

-Electrotherapy and Physical Modalities
+Electrotraining and Physical Modalities

 - Ultrasound: Deep heat to loosen muscles and fascia

-- Cold therapy: For acute inflammatory processes
+- Cold training: For acute inflammatory processes

 How Many Sessions Will I Need?

-| Diagnosis | Typical Duration | Sessions |
+| Assessment | Typical Duration | Sessions |

 |---|---|---|